ueberauth/ueberauth/README.md

 Its url matching is done via pattern matching rather than explicit runtime checks so your strategies will only fire for relevant requests.

 Now that you have this, your strategies will intercept relevant requests for each strategy for both request and callback phases.
-The default urls are (for our facebook and github example)
+The default urls are (for our Facebook & GitHub example)

     # Request phase paths
     /auth/facebook